How to Fight the IRS and Win in 10 Steps

 For currently not collectible status and some installment agreements, this can be as easy as picking up the phone with the IRS, explaining your financial situation, and submitting to them any documentation they request.

 For more aggressive installment agreements as well as an offer in compromise, you will generally have to submit special forms to the IRS to establish your position.

 For an installment agreement, these forms may be, for example, Form 9465 and Form 433-A; for a doubt as to collectibility offer in compromise, on the other hand, the forms in question are Form 656 and Form 433-A (OIC).

 Note that after you submit your currently not collectible status or installment agreement request, you may have to wait a few weeks for the IRS to approve it.

-But that’s really not all that bad compared to the six-to-twelve-month waiting time for the IRS to respond to an offer in compromise!
+But that’s really not all that bad compared to the 7-to-12-month waiting time for the IRS to respond to an offer in compromise!

 Step 10: Remain in Compliance